Šibenik Itinerary: Enjoy 7 days in the Croatian coast

 Croatia is one of the most attractive destinations in Europe, due to its many beautiful ports and all year-round sunny temperature. Šibenik is a beautiful, historic city located on the Adriatic coast of Croatia, where the river Krka flows into the Adriatic Sea.
 Rent a boat in Šibenik and get to know coast from different perspective and to see the most extraordinary places around.

-We recommend you to take this cruise from April to October, more preferably in April, May and September when the city is less crowded with tourists.
+We recommend you to take this cruise from April to October, more preferably in April, May and September when the city is less crowded with tourists, perfect for a boat rental in Croatia.
 During your trip to Šibenik, always keep a wind map with you and regularly check the weather forecast.

 Day 1: Šibenik